w3ctag/security-questionnaire/questionnaire.markdown

 >      Considerations" sections?
 > 16. Do features in your specification enable origins to downgrade default
 >      security protections?
-> 17. How does your feature handle non-"fully active" documents?
+> 17. What happens when a document that uses your feature is kept alive in BFCache
+>      (instead of getting destroyed) after navigation, and potentially gets reused
+>      on future navigations back to the document?
 > 18. What should this questionnaire have asked?